PuffinBlue/josharcher/content/code/2016-10-09-Install-ScanSnap-s1300-drivers-on-linux.md

 ### Step 2 - move the drivers

-Move the drivers (install them) to the usr/share/sane/epjitsu folder you just created.
+Move the drivers (that's all you need to do to 'install' them) to the usr/share/sane/epjitsu folder you just created.

 **NOTE** - You need to know where exactly you downloaded the drivers.
 Most of the time they automatically go into your Downloads folder so the commands below will work fine.
 If not, you'll need to find the correct path to the downloaded files (if you saved them to your Desktop or something) and use that path instead.